 In terms of the Ingredient 4 discussion, this would be the actual phasic arousal in our own bodies, which is impacted by the exteroception-sensitive short term predictors, but is not impacted by transient empathetic simulations of someone else’s phasic arousal.

-I guess I’m predicting that people with constitutionally low arousal responses (extraverts, thrill-seekers, or in the most extreme case, sociopaths as explained here) will tend to have more status drive, relative to compassion drive.
+I guess I’m predicting that people with constitutionally low arousal responses (extraverts, thrill-seekers, etc.) will tend to have a higher ratio of status drive to compassion drive.
 But I didn’t check that.
 It’s not a strong prediction—there are probably a bunch of other factors at play too.

 Aversion to eye contact is common among autistic people.
 For example, John Elder Robison entitled his first memoir Look Me in the Eye, and discusses his aversion to eye contact in the prologue.
 And in the book excerpt I copied here, there are three quotes from autistic people about their experience of eye contact.